 Sunrise or sunset

 Show the hustle and bustle of the city street throughout the workday.
 Show cars and people in motion, working like the blood cells of the city.
-These types of timelapses can work especially from higher vantage points, showing a grand-scheme of the movement in the city.
-It is a good idea to get some variation, for example sunrise to sunset, to allow for the workday to play out and the difference in traffic to reveal itself.
-Often the majority of traffic will walk in one direction to start a workday and the opposite when it concludes, with less dense and less directional traffic in between and the pre and post-workday lull afterward.
-There are all sorts of patterns you may find, however, and it is very interesting to see a large volume of people moving en masse.
-In this case, it might be wise to use relatively longer exposures to allow for some motion blur, which will soften the movement in the frames and often results in a more fluid transition from frame to frame when you have dramatic motion during the course of the timelapse.
+These types of time-lapse can work especially from higher vantage points, showing a grand scheme of the movement in the city.
+It is a good idea to get some variation, for example, sunrise to sunset, to allow for the workday to play out and the difference in traffic to reveal itself.
+Often the majority of traffic will walk in one direction to start a workday and the opposite when it concludes, with less dense and less directional traffic in between and the pre and post-workday lull afterwards.

 DIY and construction